Industry

 - Full NAC achieved: Met cybersecurity review requirements.

-- Simplicity at scale: Deployed NAC district-wide in weeks, managed by a 2-person network team.
+- Simplicity at scale: Deployed NAC district-wide in weeks, managed by a two-person network team.

 - Chromebook-ready: Seamlessly scaled to 12,500+ devices on the first day of school.